Ethiopian Airlines Flight 409: Search and recovery

-On the morning following the crash, Lebanese authorities reported locating the crash site 3.5 km off the coast from the village of Na'ameh, in 45 m of water.
+On the morning following the accident, Lebanese authorities reported locating the accident site 3.5 km off the coast from the village of Na'ameh, in 45 m of water.
 The search for survivors was carried out by the Lebanese Army, using Sikorsky S-61 helicopters, the Lebanese Navy and UNIFIL troops.
 The U.S. military, in response to a request from the Lebanese government, sent the guided missile destroyer USS Ramage, a Navy Lockheed P-3 Orion aircraft, and the salvage ship USNS Grapple.
 The French Navy sent a Breguet Atlantic reconnaissance aircraft.
 UNIFIL sent three ships (among them the German minesweeper tender Mosel and the Turkish corvette Bozcaada) and two helicopters to the scene.
 Further helicopters were sent by the Royal Air Force, and the Cyprus Police Aviation Unit.

 On 7 February, Lebanese Army divers recovered the plane's flight data recorder and cockpit voice recorder (CVR).
 The CVR was missing a memory storage unit when found.
 This was reported on 16 February as having been recovered.
-All were sent to the French Bureau d'Enquêtes et d'Analyses pour la Sécurité de l'Aviation Civile (BEA) for analysis.
+All were sent to the French Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA) for analysis.

 All the deceased were recovered from the sea by 23 February.
 The recovered bodies were sent to the Rafik Hariri University Hospital in Beirut for DNA testing and identification.
 They were all identified by the end of February.

 Investigation

 The Lebanese Civil Aviation Authority (LCAA) investigated the accident, with the assistance of the BEA, Boeing, and the National Transportation Safety Board (NTSB) of the United States.

-Lebanese President Michel Suleiman stated before the flight data recorders were found that the crash was not due to terrorism.
+Lebanese President Michel Suleiman stated before the flight data recorders were found that the accident was not due to terrorism.
 Lebanese Information Minister Tarek Mitri rejected the notion that the aircraft should not have been allowed to take off under the current weather conditions, stating that "many" other aircraft had taken off during the time period.